A time-optimal feedback control for a particular case of the game of two cars: Counter examples using reachable sets

-\begin{example} Refer to Figure \ref{fig:invalid_containment} where the evader is exactly behind the pursuer and oriented away from the pursuer.
-At some time $T_{o}$, the evader's reachable set (dotted curve) is contained in pursuer's reachable set (solid line).
+\end{defn} \begin{lem} Let $T_{l}$ be the minimum time such that $R_{e}^{-}({\bf e_{0}},R_{p}^{l},T_{l})=\emptyset$.
+If $d_{pe}^{0}\geq2r_{p}+2\pi r_{p}(v_{e_{m}}/v_{p_{m}})$ then $T_{l}<\infty$. \end{lem} \begin{IEEEproof} See Appendix. \end{IEEEproof} \begin{lem} Let $T_{r}$ be the minimum time such that $R_{e}^{-}({\bf e_{0}},R_{p}^{r},T_{r})=\emptyset$.
+If $d_{pe}^{0}\geq2r_{p}+2\pi r_{p}(v_{e_{m}}/v_{p_{m}})$ then $T_{r}<\infty$. \end{lem} \begin{lem} Let $T_{o}$ be the minimum time such that $R_{e}^{-}({\bf e_{0}},R_{p},T_{o})=\emptyset$.
+If $d_{pe}^{0}\geq2r_{p}+2\pi r_{p}(v_{e_{m}}/v_{p_{m}})$ then $T_{o}<\infty$. \end{lem} \begin{IEEEproof} Follows from Lemma \ref{lem:left_containment} and Lemma \ref{lem:right_containment}. \end{IEEEproof} \begin{rem} It would seem that the condition $R_{e}^{-}({\bf e_{0}},R_{p},\bar{t})=\emptyset$, would be necessary and sufficient for capture.
+Let $T_{o}=\inf\{t\in\mathbb{R}:R_{e}^{-}({\bf e_{0}},R_{p},t)=\emptyset\}$.
+It is shown in \cite{tsiotras2017reachabilitysets}, for pursuer and evader which can turn instantaneously, that such a condition is indeed necessary and sufficient for capture if we consider open-loop strategies and capture occurs at $T_{o}$.
+However, we demonstrate through the following counter-examples that the claim does not hold if we consider feedback strategies for the pursuer and evader. \end{rem} \begin{example} Refer to Figure \ref{fig:invalid_containment} where the evader is exactly behind the pursuer and oriented away from the pursuer.
+The pursuer's initial position is ${\bf p_{0}}=[0,0,\pi/2]$ while that of the evader is ${\bf e_{0}}=[-11,0,-\pi/2]$.
+Assume $v_{p_{m}}=2$, $w_{p_{m}}=0.2$, $v_{e_{m}}=1.15$ and $w_{e_{m}}=0.18$.
+At time $T_{o}=31.34$, the evader's reachable set (dotted curve) is contained in pursuer's reachable set (solid line).
 If $R_{e}^{-}({\bf e_{0}},R_{p},T_{o})=\emptyset$ was the criterion for capture, then the evader would have traveled straight and the pursuer would have intercepted it along the $CS$ path exactly at the point marked by star in Figure \ref{fig:invalid_containment}.
-However, the optimal feedback strategies obtained by numerical simulation (using the algorithms in \cite{Raivio2000,Ehtamo2001}) and the reachable set for such a strategy are as shown in Figure \ref{fig:valid_containment}.
-It can be seen that the trajectory is a common tangent between the pursuer and evader circles and the capture occurs when the left reachable set contains the evader's reachable set.
-Hence, $R_{e}^{-}({\bf e_{0}},R_{p},T_{o})=\emptyset$ is not a sufficient criterion for capture. \end{example}
+However, the optimal feedback strategies obtained by numerical simulation (using the algorithms in \cite{Raivio2000}) and the reachable set for such a strategy are as shown in Figure \ref{fig:valid_containment}.
+Such a situation happens at time $T=35.9$.
+Hence, $R_{e}^{-}({\bf e_{0}},R_{p},T_{o})=\emptyset$ is not a sufficient criterion for capture. \end{example} \begin{example} An alternate hypothesis might be that capture occurs when either the left reachable set or the right reachable set completely contains the evader's reachable region as shown in Figure \ref{fig:valid_containment}.
+But consider the case when evader is in front of the pursuer as shown in Figure \ref{fig:valid_front}.
+Again the game is solved numerically using algorithms in \cite{Raivio2000}.
+At the point of capture, marked by the star, neither the left nor the right reachable set of the pursuer contain the evader's reachable set. \end{example} Examples \ref{exa:evader_behind} and \ref{exa:evader_front} indicate that reachable sets themselves do not characterize capture and a novel geometric interpretation is required to understand the nature of optimal trajectories.
+This is achieved next by introducing the notion of continuous subsets of reachable sets.